mobiletoly/kmp-kprofiles/README.md

 That’s it — Compose now generates `Res.*` against the **merged** tree, so your overlayed `logo.png` is used.

----

-## Why this exists

-Compose Multiplatform stores shared resources in `src/<sourceSet>/composeResources` (e.g., `src/commonMain/composeResources`).
-When you need **variants** (brand, theme, customer, region), Android **flavors** only solve this for Android and don’t exist for `commonMain` or iOS/Desktop.
-Teams end up copying files or writing ad‑hoc Gradle tasks.

-**Kprofiles** gives you a small, predictable system: keep shared assets where they are, add overlays in well‑known folders, select overlays per build, and let the plugin hand Compose a single, conflict‑free tree.

 ### Profile stack precedence

-Kprofiles resolves the active stack once per build using this order:
+Kprofiles resolves the active profile stack once per build using this order:

 1. Gradle property `-Pkprofiles.profiles`
 2. Environment variable `KPROFILES_PROFILES`
 3. DSL fallback `kprofiles.defaultProfiles`
 4. No profiles (shared-only)

-When defaults are applied, the plugin logs a single INFO message showing the stack and how to override it.
-If nothing is set, it logs that shared resources only are being used.
+When defaults are applied, the plugin logs one INFO message with the resolved stack and how to override it.
-Platform/build-type overlays don't need extra configuration—the
-plugin derives them automatically from the target or compilation and applies them whenever the corresponding directories exist.

 ---